 This winter cheese board, which is meant to be the main-ish thing served at a get-together, I purchased about 26 ounces of cheese and 12 ounces of charcuterie.
 So it is meant for around 8 to 14 people.

 If there is going to be other food at a party or less people, you can definitely cut down on the amount of cheese and charcuterie.
-Also, if you’re getting your cheese at a cheese counter, like at Whole Foods or Murray’s Cheese (which is in my local Ralph’s), they will often be happy to cut wedges of cheese into whatever size you want.
+Also, if you’re getting your cheese at a cheese counter, like at Whole Foods or Murray’s Cheese (which is in my local Ralphs but you can order from online!), they will often be happy to cut wedges of cheese into whatever size you want.

 CAN THIS CHEESE BOARD BE ASSEMBLED AHEAD OF TIME?